Sairyss/domain-driven-hexagon/README.md

 ### Guarding vs validating

-You may have noticed that we do validation in two places:
+You may have noticed that we do validation in multiple places:

 1. First when user input is sent to our application.
 In our example we use DTO decorators: [create-user.request-dto.ts](src/modules/user/commands/create-user/create-user.request.dto.ts).
-2. Second time in domain objects, for example: [email.value-object.ts](src/modules/user/domain/value-objects/email.value-object.ts).
+2. Second time in domain objects, for example: [address.value-object.ts](src/modules/user/domain/value-objects/address.value-object.ts).

 So, why are we validating things twice?
 Let's call a second validation "_guarding_", and distinguish between guarding and validating: